Kontoor Looks Toward Growth Amid Pandemic

 In light of its progress, Kontoor also revised its guidance for 2021, saying it expects adjusted earnings per share to fall between $3.70 and $3.80 and also projects a higher gross margin.
 The company expects to spend roughly up to $50 million in capital expenditures and anticipates a 22 percent effective tax rate, according to a statement.

+Baxter also credited the experience of its supply chain team in navigating the ongoing COVID-19 crisis, which has accelerated in parts of the world including India.
+In the U.S. itself, where vaccination rates are slowing, there are still some 44,510 new reported COVID-19 cases daily and nearly 800 deaths a day from the virus, according to the Johns Hopkins University tracker.

+“I think experience really matters in situations like this, and I just have to call on our supply chain team and the experience they have,” Baxter said.
+“I feel really confident about our position.”

-But it conceded the ongoing pandemic continues to pose uncertainties and that it has still “continued to negatively impact the company’s first quarter 2021 results in select markets and channels.”
+Nonetheless, the company conceded that the ongoing pandemic continues to pose uncertainties and that it has still “continued to negatively impact the company’s first-quarter 2021 results in select markets and channels.”

 The company attributed its growth to improvements in its web site and digital wholesale revenues, and increases in the revenues of both its Wrangler and Lee brands.
 Wrangler’s revenues overall rose 31 percent to $399 million this quarter, while the Lee brand’s revenue rose 37 percent to $250 million, the company said.